PowerShell/DscResources/StyleGuidelines.md

 Get-ChildItem -File $root -Recurse | Where-Object { @('.gitignore', '.mof') -contains $_.Extension }
 ```

-### No backslash in paths
+### No Backslash in Paths

-To support resources to be used cross-platform no backslashes can be used in paths.
+To support the possibility of cross-platform use in the future, backslashes should not be used within a path.
 Instead `Join-Path` and `Split-Path` should be used to build a path.

 **Bad:**